-Every camper MUST have their health form completed and submitted by June 1st, 2024!
+Every camper MUST have their health form completed and submitted by June 1st, 2025!

-Camp Laurel will have an APRN or RN on site at all times in our Health Center
+Camp Laurel will have either an EMT, APRN, RN, or other certified health professional on site at all times in our Health Center.

 While we take every precaution at camp, illnesses and injuries can occur.
 All staff members are trained, at a minimum, in basic First Aid/CPR, but many staff also have higher-level and lifeguard certifications.
 Our Director of First Aid is responsible for the well-being of everyone at camp.
 All visits to the health supervisor are documented-parents and guardians will be notified of incidents beyond basic cuts and scrapes.